aghagol/lane_boundary_tracker/modules/preprocess/README.md

 ## Output format

- - `tlla.txt`: This is a meta file for later stages of the line connection algorithm
+ - `itlla.txt`: This is a meta file for later stages of the line connection algorithm
  	+ column 1: `detection's unique identifier`
  	+ column 2: `detection's timestamp`
  	+ column 3: `detection's longitude`